Berlin Syndrome (film): Plot

 Andi takes Clare outside for the first time in months, to a forest where he plans to kill her with an axe.
 They are interrupted by two young boys, one of whom has injured his leg.
 Clare quietly begs the other to get help but he doesn't understand English.
 On New Year's Eve, Andi attends a work party and Clare breaks into the locked room and finds photo albums of a blonde woman.
 A man outside shines a flashlight at the windows; she screams for help and he attempts to rescue her, but Andi returns and kills him with a crowbar.
 Andi has Clare help him wrap the body in plastic, saying it's her fault he is dead.
 He burns the body in a dumpster in the courtyard.

-More time passes and Clare apparently enjoys life with Andi.
+More time passes and Clare miserably spends her days in the flat with Andi.
+Reading a newspaper report about Clare being missing, Andi plans to kill her by dehydration after he shuts the water off.
 When she sees him grading student's workbooks, she hides a photograph in Franka's.
 Franka finds the picture of Clare bound and gagged.
-She flees the room and drops the picture, which is passed around by the other students.
-When Andi realises what is happening, he leaves the school in a panic.
+She excuses herself to use the toilet and cycles away from school and drops the picture on the classroom floor, which is passed around by the other students.
+When Andi is handed the photo by a student he realises what is happening, he leaves the school in a panic.
 He arrives home to find the courtyard door open and the locked box of Clare's possessions open and empty.
 Franka has ridden her bike to the apartment and found Clare just before Andi arrives.
 Clare lures Andi in, hiding on the floor above his apartment.
-When he goes into the apartment, she calls his name and, before he can react, she locks him inside.
-Clare rescues Franka from upstairs.
+When he goes into the apartment, she calls his name and, before he can react, she locks him inside, leaving him to suffer the fate he planned for her.
+Clare rescues Franka who hides in a cupboard in the apartment above.

-Clare rides free in a cab through Berlin's streets.
+Clare rides free in a cab through Berlin's streets finally free of Andi.